Arlington Boulevard: Route description

 Arlington Boulevard begins in the east on Columbia Island in Washington, D.C., at the traffic circle between the Arlington Memorial Bridge and Memorial Drive.
 It carries northbound traffic across Boundary Channel into Virginia, where it has a partial interchange with Interstate 66 and the George Washington Memorial Parkway at the foot of the Theodore Roosevelt Bridge.
 At the interchange, Arlington Boulevard becomes a divided highway and assumes the U.S. Route 50 designation.

-It proceeds westward soon turning south along the edge of Fort Myer army post.
+It proceeds westward soon turning south along the edge of Fort Myer, a U.S. Army post.
 Most of the junctions in this section are grade-separated interchanges.
 At an interchange with Washington Boulevard (VA 27), the road turns west again and continues in that direction for the remainder of its length.

 Arlington Boulevard has interchanges with VA 120 (Glebe Road) in Arlington County and VA 7 (Leesburg Pike)/VA 338 (Hillwood Avenue)/SR 613 (Wilson Boulevard) at Seven Corners and I-495 (Capital Beltway) in Fairfax County.

 It terminates just inside Fairfax City at a traffic circle with US 29 (Lee Highway and Fairfax Boulevard) and Old Lee Highway.
 VA 237, which arrives at the circle as Lee Highway concurrent with US 29, also concurs with US 50 on Arlington Boulevard for less than 1/3 mile before turning south onto Pickett Road.

 History

 Arlington Boulevard has a shorter history than many other major arterial roads in the region and was only built in the first half of the 20th century in several stages beginning in the west and progressing east.
 The entire route was complete in 1938 with the final section around Fort Myer.
 The road was originally called Lee Boulevard but, with Lee Highway being another major route in Northern Virginia, the name was changed to Arlington Boulevard in the early 1950s.

-Between 1935-37, the US 50 designation was attached to the road even though it had yet to be completed past Glebe Road, then VA 9.
+Between 1935 and 1937, the US 50 designation was attached to the road even though it had yet to be completed past Glebe Road, then VA 9.
 Before that, the road was VA 236, a number now assigned to the nearby Little River Turnpike.